thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		return playerHasWon;
 	}

-15.3.
-The new win condition uses the PlaceDefault.enemyGenerator() convenience method, which doesn't exist yet.
-To create it, in PlaceDefault.ts, right before the .enemies() method, add the following:
+15.4.
+The new win condition uses the PlacePlanet.enemyGenerator() convenience method, which doesn't exist yet.
+To create it, in PlacePlanet.ts, right before the .enemies() method, add the following:

 	enemyGenerator(): EntityGenerator
 	{